risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 Data in tables and materialized views are stored in RisingWave.
 You can sink data out of RisingWave and into Kafka topics or databases.

-To sink data out of RisingWave, you need to creat a sink using the [`CREATE SINK`](./sql/commands/sql-create-sink.md).
-A sink can be created from an existing table, source, or materlized view, or an ad-hoc `SELECT` query.
+To sink data out of RisingWave, you need to create a sink using the [`CREATE SINK`](./sql/commands/sql-create-sink.md).
+A sink can be created from an existing table, source, or materialized view, or an ad-hoc `SELECT` query.

 Let's sink all data from `visits_stream_mv` to a Kafka topic: